Us0tsuki/Java_Skills/git techniques.md

 - git push origin master
 Find a ref that matches master in the source repository (most likely, it would find refs/heads/master), and update the same ref (e.g. refs/heads/master) in origin repository with it.
 If master did not exist remotely, it would be created.
 - git push origin HEAD:master
-Push the current branch to the remote ref matching master in the origin repository.
+Push the current branch to the remote ref matchigit ng master in the origin repository.
 This form is convenient to push the current branch without thinking about its local name.

 ### git reset [<mode>] [<commit>]
 This form resets the current branch head to <commit> and possibly updates the index (resetting it to the tree of <commit>) and the working tree depending on <mode>.
 If <mode> is omitted, defaults to --mixed.
 The <mode> must be one of the following: